 The plan would bring a mixed-use development of homes and commercial shops to the intersection of Route 2 and 102.
 Since the plan came to light more than two years ago, a large group of residents has come out to staunchly oppose the project – particularly the commercial portions of it.

-According to the master plan for the project, called “The Preserve at Rolling Greens,” the development would include 49,000 sq. ft. of commercial development and 106 housing units - more than the respective 35,000 sq. ft. of commercial and 92 residential units proposed in the last variation of the project’s master plan.
+According to the master plan for the project, called “The Preserve at Rolling Greens,” the development would include 49,000 sq. ft. of commercial development and 106 housing units - of the project’s master plan.
 (View the full master plan here.)

 Many who spoke during public comment at Monday night’s town council meeting believed the findings of stakeholder group, tasked with creating a “vision” for the Route 2 and 102 intersection, should largely steer the council’s decision.